 Lynn was asked to join the Jefferson Center Board of Directors in 2017.
 In the past five years, her admiration for those who work in mental health as well as the center’s community partners has continued to grow.
-The knowledge, passion, and diligence they exhibit is heartwarming and comforting.
+The knowledge, passion, and diligence they exhibit are heartwarming and comforting.

 Lynn’s first piece of advice for people impacted by mental health struggles is to know that you are not alone.
-So many families face similar issues, and the chaos brought about by COVID over the past couple years has only magnified the number of people and families that need help.
+So many families face similar issues, and the chaos brought about by COVID over the past couple of years has only magnified the number of people and families that need help.
 Don’t be afraid to ask for this help, and you don’t need to figure things out on your own.
 Understand that the healing process takes time.
 “I heard a quote many years ago that I’ll never forget,” Lynn said.
 “Mental illness is like a wildfire in the brain.
 First, the fire must be put out.
 Once the fire is out, the brain can start to heal.”
-This healing process can take form in medication, therapy, and the support of family and friends.
+This healing process can take the form of medication, therapy, and the support of family and friends.
 It’s been almost twenty years since Lynn’s family first connected with Jefferson Center.
-Her loved one has held down a fulltime job for several years and is now thriving and lives independently.
+Her loved one has held down a full-time job for several years and is now thriving and lives independently.

 Has your life improved because of mental health treatment?
 Do you wish to use your experience to help others?

 Sharing your experiences with mental health treatment can help others who are struggling, and it can help fight the stigma of seeking mental health care.